mlflow/mlflow/docs/source/gateway/index.rst

 Service an invaluable tool in environments that require agility and quick response to changes.

-This simplification and centralization of language model interactions, coupled with the added layer of security for API key management and rate limiting, make the Databricks AI Gateway service an ideal choice for organizations that use LLMs on a regular basis.
+This simplification and centralization of language model interactions, coupled with the added layer of security for API key management and cost controls, make the Databricks AI Gateway service an ideal choice for organizations that use LLMs on a regular basis.

 .. _gateway-quickstart: